DataHurdler/omahahulusi/sheetmusic/1 Moonlight over the Lotus Pond/readme.md

 ## Instrumentation

-- 9-Hole Hulusi in Bb: One
+- 9-Hole Hulusi in Bb: one
 - Hulusi in Bb 1: many
 - Hulusi in Bb 2: one
 - (optional) Hulusi in F: one